 An apple a day could literally keep the doctor away.
 And not just the apple, the over 2000 varieties of fruits could achieve the same goal.
 Wow, that’s a lot of variety to pick from there, right?
 But, worry not; that’s why we’re here.
 In this article, we look at the top 7 best fruits you can enjoy regularly.

 Apples are no doubt one of the healthiest fruits to eat everyday.
 So why will an apple a day keep the doctor away?
 Let’s find out.

 Apples are an excellent source of both soluble and insoluble fibers like pectin, cellulose, and hemicellulose.
 These fibers will help your body regulate its blood sugar levels.
 Additionally, they promote good digestion while boosting your heart and gut health (8).

 Next, apples are an excellent source of vitamin C and polyphenols.
 The latter are effective compounds that boost your body’s disease-fighting capabilities.
-Studies show that regular intake of apples can lower your risk of (3):
+Studies show that regular intake of apples (and fruit in general) can lower your risk of (3):

 - Heart diseases

 It’s important to note that a majority of the polyphenols in apples are found beneath their skin.
 You should, therefore, ensure you eat the whole of it to get its benefits.
 But, of course, with a rap sheet like these, you can always count on finding apples among the top 5 fruits to eat everyday.
 That said, don’t you think an apple a day will keep the doctor away?

 Blueberries are particularly popular for their anti-inflammatory and antioxidant properties.
 Specifically, they have high levels of anthocyanin and flavonoids.
 The two compounds are useful for fighting cell-damaging free radicals that contribute to aging and disease (2).

 Several studies indicate that high levels of anthocyanins have several health benefits, including reducing the risk of (2):

 - Type 2 diabetes